Ahad-Wasim/music-browser/Ahad-Wasim/README.md

 ### Running the App

   1. Change into the projects directory
-  2. Run npm install to install all development packages
+  2. Run npm install (This will install all the development packages)
-  2. Then simply run gulp and the server will open up a new tab with the content displayed
+  3. Then simply run gulp (This will open up a new tab in the browser with all content displayed)

         > cd Ahad-Wasim
         > npm install